 Check out the research of faculty.
 Look at faculty and department webpages for information on their research.
 Talk to faculty you have or have had courses with about their research and the research of their colleagues.
 Don't limit yourself to just research within your major.
 Keep a broad perspective when searching for opportunities.

 Identify four or five faculty members whose research interests you.
 Gather information about their research, such as research aims, methods and findings.
 Collect journal articles, books, and presentations published by the professors.
 If possible, attend one of their lectures, performances, or productions.
+If you cannot find faculty members, contact the Undergraduate Research Ambassadors.

 Decide on the time commitment you can make to your research.
 Determine how many hours per week, weeks per semester, semesters per year you can dedicate to your project.
 As a general rule of thumb, one credit hour translates to approximately three hours in lab per week.